Types of CRM Software: Which One Is Right for Your Business?

 To provide a better understanding of your prospects and customers, a collaborative CRM lets you log all of their touchpoints with your company in a centralized access point.
 This way, even if not all of your teams interact with the customers directly, everybody can see their customer journey and improve customer service based on the recorded facts.

-A collaborative CRM, like Freshsales, makes it easy for your company to track and communicate with your customers via their preferred channels—be on the phone, email, or social media.
+A collaborative CRM, like Zoho CRM, makes it easy for your company to track and communicate with your customers via their preferred channels—be it on the phone, email, or social media.
 It records how your customers get in touch with you and lets you respond to them using the same channel.

 Document management is a process or system used to capture, track, store, and share electronic documents, such as proposals, contracts, and digital images of your business files.
-A collaborative CRM allows your teams to access these documents from a centralized location without having to go through a department’s desk or opening a separate software to retrieve the data that you need.
+A collaborative CRM allows your teams to access these documents from a centralized location without going through a department’s desk or opening separate software to retrieve the data you need.

 CRM Pricing